erdebee/homey-mertik-wifi/README.md

 - `Kalfire`
 - `Thermocet`

-To use this application, download these sourcefiles, install homey SDK and type
+To use this application, download these sourcefiles, install homey SDK and NodeJS then type the following commands;

+- `npm install`
-`homey app install`
+- `homey app install`

 in your console / terminal.